 \section{Introduction}

-The study of harmonic maps between Riemannian manifolds and their generalizations is an active research area within geometric analysis, see e.g. the recent manuscripts \cite{MR4927650, BS1} and the references therein as well as the book \cite{MR2044031}.
+Harmonic maps between Riemannian manifolds and their generalizations are an active research area within geometric analysis, see e.g. the recent manuscripts \cite{MR4927650, BS1} and the references therein, as well as the book \cite{MR2044031}.

 A smooth map $\varphi:(M,g)\rightarrow (N,h)$ between Riemannian manifolds is called harmonic if it is a critical point of the energy functional.
-In what follows we explain the definition of harmonic maps with more details, where we closely follow \cite{MR2389639}.
-Let $\Omega\subset M$ be a domain with piecewise $C^1$-boundary $\partial\Omega$.
+In the following section, we provide a more detailed exposition of harmonic maps, closely following \cite{MR2389639}: Let $\Omega\subset M$ be a domain with piecewise $C^1$-boundary $\partial\Omega$.
 The energy integral of $\varphi$ over the domain $\Omega$ is defined as